charisseysabel/chysbl-blog/_posts/2018-02-17-accessible-colors-with-css-vars.markdown

 export default App;
 {% endhighlight %}

+Now when we refresh the page, the colors -- whether in high contrast mode or not -- should persist.

 ## Final Thoughts
 I personally really like this simple solution to solve the problem of inaccessible colours.
 Its a small project, but it was really fun and doesn’t require too much overhead.
-I am looking forward to explore this topic again in the future, maybe to cache the theme instead of using LocalStorage, or use a different technology altogether.
+I am looking forward to explore this topic again in the future, maybe to cache the theme instead of using localStorage, or use a different technology altogether.